ottomartinwall/ottomartinwall/docs/index.md

 This website is for hosting and sharing my notes and projects.
 Under here are some examples, of which the math behind them are explained <a href='latex/gymnasiet/matematik/markdown/'><u>here</u></a>, in swedish.

+This website is for hosting and sharing my notes and projects.
+Here under are some examples:

+## Some projects with dynamical systems, explained in <a href='latex/gymnasiet/matematik/markdown/'><u>here</u></a> in swedish:

+---

 <video width="100%" height="100%" autoplay loop muted playsinline>
     <source src="./img/threeSuns.mp4" type="video/mp4">
     Your browser does not support the video tag.